aahepburn/aahepburn/README.md

 # About Me

-Alexander specialises in data science, natural language processing, causality, research and writing.
+Alexander is a data scientist and researcher specialising in natural language processing and causality.
 His highly international background makes him a good fit for cross-cultural teams.

 He is currently based out of Amsterdam and is open for work.